nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221009172522/README.md

 # obsidian

-the `obsidian` program.
+- the `obsidian` program.
+- info and download at https://obsidian.md/
 - links made from inside obsidian do not work on github. - why?
-  - rwxrob knows
+  - i bet it has to do with markdown formats and that rwxrob knows the answer

 ```
 ```